 This is the second post in a two-part entry.
 Read part one.

-- I witnessed a brand-new teacher vividly and effectively demonstrate the three states of matter by having the students be molecules and act out what the molecules are doing in the different states.
+- I have witnessed a brand-new teacher vividly and effectively demonstrate the three states of matter by having the students be molecules and act out what the molecules are doing in the different states.
 Because of this, the second graders easily used the scientific method to establish the three states of matter in a hands-on experiment.

-- I saw self-assured and responsible eighth-grade students catching the vision of how school can be a stepping-stone for college and careers in an AVID (Advancement Via Individual Determination) class.
+- I have seen self-assured and responsible eighth-grade students catching the vision of how school can be a stepping-stone for college and careers in an AVID (Advancement Via Individual Determination) class.
 They learned the unspoken curriculum of how to overcome fear and doubt and how to effectively work with their teachers.
 Everything about this class empowered them to actually believe that through individual determination, they truly can advance.